This essentially should incorporate current as well potential businesses. The analysis should address the following two issues:

 3.In this 2 x 2 matrix, various businesses are plotted accordingly depending on their market growth and the organization‘s relative market share

-Which categories of businesses as represented quadrants of the matrix, would require the following strategies?
+Which categories of businesses as represented by quadrants of the matrix, would require the following strategies?

 The matrix suggests the following strategy prescriptions or options: